SlideRuleEarth/sliderule/README.md

 2. CMake (3.13.0 or greater)

-3. Pistache (needed for pistache plugin, see [pistache.md](plugins/pistahce/pistache.md) for installation instructions)
+3. HDF5 (needed for h5 package, see [h5.md](packages/pistahce/h5.md) for installation instructions)

-4. HDF5 (needed for h5 plugin, see [h5.md](plugins/pistahce/h5.md) for installation instructions)
+4. Pistache (needed for pistache package, see [pistache.md](packages/pistahce/pistache.md) for installation instructions)

 ## Building with CMake